August 11-23: Turtle to be a Guest Speaker on a Circumnavigation of Ireland cruise aboard Noble Caledonia’s flagship, MS Island Sky.

-Nov 1: Turtle interviewed for ‘The Global Interview with Creatives, Leaders, and Thinkers’ about the joys of history.
+Nov 1: Turtle interviewed for ‘The Global Interview with Creatives, Leaders, and Thinkers’ (Season 29) about the joys of history.

 Oct 31: Turtle delivers keynote speech at official unveiling of Willie Malone’s statue of Kevin Barry in Rathvilly, County Carlow.
 As Charlie Keegan writes in his report on the event in the Carlow Nationalist: ‘The day’s celebrations opened with a parade headed by a pony and trap with tricolours flying on either side.
 Close behind came Turtle Bunbury, travelling in style in an open-top vintage Ford from 1930.
 Turtle, a proud Rathvilly man, author and historian, was keynote speaker for the unveiling.’